-Why do I need set up a meeting with the Associate or Assistant Director 10 days prior to my event to discuss furniture set-up?
+Why do I need set up a meeting 10 days prior to my event to discuss furniture set-up?

 During a planning meeting you have the opportunity to specifically go over what you are hoping to accomplish with your event and to design a room-specific diagram for your event which will be used to prepare your reserved room.
 Planning meetings are also extremely beneficial to cover specific details, discuss policies, explain what services and materials are available, and consider other factors of your program that you may not have considered.